Nanoatic/Snake/libs/SDL2-2.0.9-Mingw/docs/README-windows.md

 Known Bugs:

     * SDL_GL_SetSwapInterval is currently a no op when using ANGLE.
-It appears that there's a bug in the library which prevents the window contents from refreshing if this is set to anything other than the default value.
+It appears that there's a bug in the library which prevents the GameWindow contents from refreshing if this is set to anything other than the default value.

 Vulkan Surface Support